jmmuller/MMVII_topo_course/presentation.md

 ### Measurements {.fragile}

  * an instrument on PtA measures hz angle, zen angle and distance to PtB and PtC
- * an instrument on PtD make the same to PtB and PtC
+ * an instrument on PtD makes the same to PtB and PtC

 The corresponding *OBS* file (*inputs/meas.obs)* is: